- Today, digital reliability is not only about impacting system uptime, but also about revenue, customer experience, and regulatory compliance.

 Why Modern Digital Systems Fail in Unpredictable Ways

-Several global enterprises are losing hundreds of billions of dollars per minute due to outages and system failures.
-The concern is beyond financial loss; it is also extends to stringent environmental regulation as well.
+Several global enterprises incur losses of hundreds of thousands to millions of dollars per hour due to outages and system failures.
+The concern is beyond financial loss; it also extends to stringent environmental regulation as well.
 With frameworks like the EU’s Digital Operational Resilience Act (DORA) and similar mandates emerging in the UK, Singapore, and the US, boards are now being held accountable for digital resilience.
-Reliability was once an IT problem, today it has become a business imperative.

 Apart from becoming an IT issue, digital reliability directly impacts revenue, customer trust, and compliance risk.